CREATe-centre/status-stream/README.md

 *CreateStream.java* class requires the **access token** and **access token secret** for the authenticating user and can be modified to take these arguments from the command line but currently they have to be hard coded in to the application.

 *DBConnect.java* contains the credentials to connect to the local mysql database.
-Modifiy the connection string with the name of the database and username nad password.
+Modifiy the connection string with the name of the database and specify the *username* and *password*.

-*wp_twitter_data.sql* is the script for creation of the database table that that application uses.
+*wp_twitter_data.sql* is the script for creating the database table that the application uses.